RI DUI Court Process

 An arraignment is generally a short court appearance where you are formally advised of the DUI criminal charges against you in front of a Judge, and you enter a plea of “not guilty”.
 The Judge decides whether to set a cash bail amount which must be posted before leaving the courthouse, or whether to release you on personal recognizance which is just your promise to appear in the Rhode Island District Court for all future court dates.
 The last thing that occurs at an arraignment in the Rhode Island District Court is the Judge will give you a second court date, called a pre-trial conference.
 Most folks charged with the criminal offense of DUI are released on their promise to reappear in court and are not required to post any cash bail.
 Cash bail is usually only required if a person has failed to appear before at other, prior court appearances.

 This 2-3 weeks also allows an experienced and aggressive criminal defense lawyer to properly investigate the DUI criminal case against you and prepare any and all possible defenses to your charge and avoid a DUI conviction.
-My law office policy is to make sure every criminal client sees every single piece of evidence which the police have against them.
+My law office policy is to make sure every criminal client sees every single piece of evidence that the police have against them.
 Once this discovery process is completed, it is time to meet with the prosecutor for the State or Town that arrested you for DUI or chemical test refusal at the pre-trial conference.
-DUI clients are present in court for the pre-trial conference, but do not take part in the actual conference.
+DUI clients are present in court for the pre-trial conference but do not take part in the actual conference.

 The pre-trial conference is an opportunity for your criminal defense attorney to meet with the prosecutor to discuss your DUI arrest and to present any possible defenses or mitigation to the drunk driving charge.
 Sometimes, depending on the facts and circumstances of the case, there can be two or three pre-trial conferences over the course of a few weeks while your criminal defense lawyer is negotiating with a prosecutor and presenting all of your possible defenses.
 Check Rhode Island DUI defense for more information.